 - LeasePlan may charge you a reasonable administration fee, which reflects the cost to LeasePlan, for providing access in accordance with your request.

-Alternatively, if you would like to access personal information held about you by Veda Advantage, please contact Veda Advantage on the contact details set out in paragraph 5.
+Alternatively, if you would like to access personal information held about you by Equifax, please contact Equifax on the contact details set out in paragraph 5.

 LeasePlan will endeavour to respond to your request to access or correct your personal information within 30 days from your request.
 If LeasePlan refuses your request to access or correct your personal information, LeasePlan will provide you with written reasons for the refusal and details of complaint mechanisms.
 LeasePlan will nevertheless take steps reasonable in the circumstance to provide you with access in a manner that meets your needs and the needs of LeasePlan.